maxclaus/learning-assembly-arm64-apple/DEBUGGING.md

 - `register read <register>`: Print the value for a register.
 - `p`: Print a variable or expression as decimal (`p $X0`).
 - `p/x`: Print a variable or expression as hexadecimal (`p/x $X0`).
+- `x` (abbreviation for `memory read`): Read from the memory of the current target process.
+Example reading `input` label with "string" content with 4 bytes `x -s 4 -f c &input`.
 - `target create <program_executable>`: Relaunch program.
 - `gui`: Graphical user interface.
 - `help`